 - 7.1 In its role as the licensing authority the Council recognises that there are a range of activities for which licences may be sought meaning that children can be expected to visit many of these premises, often on their own, for food and/or other entertainment.
 The Act only prohibits unaccompanied children (persons aged under 16) from visiting certain licensed premises.
 The Council recognises that locally, limitations may have to be considered where it is deemed necessary for the prevention of physical, moral or psychological harm.
 The following are examples of premises that may raise concerns: - where there have been convictions for serving alcohol to minors, or with a reputation for under-age drinking; - with a known association with drug taking or dealing; - where there is a strong element of gambling on the premises; - where entertainment of an adult or sexual nature is provided; - where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises; - where there is a presumption that persons under 18 should not be allowed (e.g. to nightclubs, except when under 18 discos are being held). - 7.2 The Council expects personal licence holders to ensure that they do not serve alcohol to persons under the age of 18, except in limited conditions allowed for by law.
-The Council recommends that the only way to verify a person's proof of age is with reference to appropriate identification such as:- - passport - a photocard driving licence issued in a European Union country; - a Proof of Age Standards Scheme card (e.g. PASS Card); - 7.3 Where relevant representations have been received and upheld, when deciding whether to limit the access of children to premises the Council will judge each application on its own merits.
+The Council recommends that the only way to verify a person's proof of age is with reference to appropriate identification such as:- - passport - a photocard driving licence issued in a European Union country; - a Proof of Age Standards Scheme card (e.g. PASS Card); - 7.3 Where appropriate applicants are encouraged to participate in the Challenge 25 age verification scheme. - 7.4 The Council recognises the potential risk to children from mobile, remote, internet and other delivery sales of alcohol being made to or accepted on the doorstep of persons under 18.
+The Council expects applicants for internet and delivery alcohol sales to explain in their application how they will ensure that sales and deliveries are only made to persons over 18.
+This could include checks whilst taking bookings and ensuring a signature of a responsible adult on delivery. - 7.5 Where relevant representations have been received and upheld, when deciding whether to limit the access of children to premises the Council will judge each application on its own merits.
 To assist with this the Council will consult with Gloucestershire Police and other agencies as appropriate, including the Area Child Protection Committee or Social Services Department.
-Where concerns have been identified in respect of individual premises and it is felt that access to the premises by children should be restricted the options available would include: - limitations on the hours when children may be present; - age limitations for persons under 18; - limitations on the exclusion of children under certain ages when specified activities are taking place; - full exclusion of persons under 18 when certain licensable activities are taking place; - limitation of access to certain parts of the premises for persons under 18; - a requirement for an accompanying adult to be present.
+Where concerns have been identified in respect of individual premises and it is felt that access to the premises by children should be restricted the options available would include: - limitations on the hours when children may be present; - age limitations for persons under 18; - limitations on the exclusion of children under certain ages when specified activities are taking place; - full exclusion of persons under 18 when certain licensable activities are taking place: - limitation of access to certain parts of the premises for persons under 18; - a requirement for an accompanying adult to be present.